evangipson/Interpreter/README.md

 The purpose is to mitigate the need to rebuild or redeploy the .NET application in order to see changes in the output or logic of the appplication, and allow for higher speed of development.

-## Architecture
-### C#
-Inside the `src` directory, there are three projects in the .NET 9 backend:
-- `Interpreter.Domain`: Data models with no dependencies
-- `Interpreter.Logic`: Application logic, mostly to load and run lua scripts
-- `Interpreter.API`: Exposes the API and houses the application settings and bootstrap logic

-### Lua
-Inside the `scripts` directory, there are many directories and lua files which are invoked by the backend.

-The repo comes with a pre-packaged set of lua scripts that can be used for testing, and built upon or further customized, or removed completely.

-## Requirements
-- Visual Studio (at least version 17 to support .NET 9)

 ## Installation
 - Download the repo
 - Run `dotnet restore`